-> How do I apply to the Cambridge AICE Program and/or the Center for Arts and Media at North Fort Myers High School?
+How do I apply to the Cambridge AICE Program and/or the Center for Arts and Media at North Fort Myers High School?

-First, register your son or daughter with the School District of Lee County (PIN comes via mail).
-Next, complete the special programs application for West Zone Students.
-These can be found on the LCSD website, the NFMHS website, and there are hard copies in your folder - we recommend you complete the online PDF or Google Form versions as you will have a digital trail.
+. . . .
+First, register your son or daughter with the School District of Lee County in person or via your Focus Parent Portal.
+Next, complete the special programs application for West Zone Students, which is also available via your Focus Parent Portal.
 NOTE: ALL candidates interested in the Cambridge AICE Program and/or Center for Arts and Media, must complete the special programs applications/process regardless of any additional waivers.

-Then, submit your application(s) between 1/17/23 and 1/27/23 via email to nancyEE@leeschools.net OR via Google Form

-Center for Arts and Media candidates will audition on their selected/assigned dates (2/1 - 2/9)

-February 15th candidates will receive acceptance/denial notifications to the e-mail on file.
-Finally, to secure the seat in the special program of choice, and NFMHS, return the letter of intent included in the acceptance e-mail on or before February 22nd.
+Then, submit your application(s) between 1/16/24 and 1/26/24 via your Focus Parent Portal.
+Center for Arts and Media candidates will audition on their selected/assigned dates (2/1 -2/8) February 15th candidates will receive acceptance/denial notifications via your Focus Parent Portal.
+Finally, to secure the seat in the special program of choice, and NFMHS, return the letter of intent included in the acceptance via the Focus Parent Portal by Friday, February 23rd.
+Please only select ONE school as your Special Programs school of choice.

-> What are the primary differences between AICE, IB, and AP?
+What are the primary differences between AICE, IB, and AP?